theYeeti/pact-lang.org/docs/index.md

 ### **How to use the Pact Developer Tutorials**

 Pact Developer Tutorials offer the training needed to learn the Pact programming language.
-They teach skills from beginner to advanced that are to help you develop blockchain applications with Pact.
+They teach skills from beginner to advanced that are designed to help you develop blockchain applications with Pact.

 ### **Prerequisites**